18 most beautiful & easy to grow indoor plants. Best houseplants with showy foliage & flowers, plus gardening tips for

-Are you a lover of indoor plants?
+Are you a lover of beautiful indoor plants?
 I can relate – just look at our indoor garden below! =)

 Indoor plants bring so much beauty and happy vibes into a room.
 They can also clean indoor air effectively and make our living spaces much healthier!
 Today I am so happy to share with you 18 of my favorite and easiest indoor plants, and the following helpful tips: